 Recognizing the need for communication between students and parents, cell phones are allowed at school.
 Cell phones can be disruptive to school learning and may present safety issues that require the school to restrict their use and availability to students during the school day.
-If visible and in use during class time, the student will be asked to leave class and serve an hour of In School Suspension.
+If visible and in use during class time, the student may be asked to leave class and serve an hour of In School Suspension.
 If the behavior continues to occur parents will be notified and a meeting will be set up between the student, parent and School Director.
-Making or receiving a call may only occur before or after school.
-Any electronic device inappropriately used will be confiscated and returned only to the student's parent or guardian following a conference with administration.
-Cell phone can be used during breakfast from 7:45am to 8:10am and during lunch from 11:53am to 12:20.
+Any electronic device excessively or inappropriately used, as determined by the classroom teacher, will be turned into the Director until the end of the day.
+Refusal to turn in a electronic device will result in OSS.
+Cell phones can be used during breakfast from 7:45am to 8:10am and during lunch from 11:53am to 12:20.